 After evaluating your mulch and determining that it has not degraded too much, rake that old mulch away for the time being so that you can prepare the bed for planting.
 If you want to get that mulch out of the way, shovel it into a wheelbarrow before transporting it to a tarp on the side.

 Apply compost to your vegetable garden or flower bed and either till it under or work it into the soil with a shovel.
 This creates the ideal environment for planting your annual flowers or veggies, ensuring they receive the necessary nutrients and growing room.

 Return the old mulch to the vegetable or garden plot when you’re finished tilling.
 This entire process can be completed well ahead of the actual planting period.
 Remove the mulch from the area where you are transplanting plants or sowing seeds when the time comes.

 Weeds won’t be able to sprout with your mulch in situ, causing you more hassle than you’d like.

 What if the mulch has decomposed too much?

 Maybe you have mulch that has deteriorated too much to use in your garden bed.
 It can be worked into the soil as organic materials.
 When combined with compost, this acts as a soil amendment.
 Then, go out and get some new mulch to replace it.

 Cover crops are still used in various ways — they are referred to as “living mulches.”
-Cover crops is a term that is more commonly used in agriculture than in landscaping, although some homeowners have found a good use for them.
+Cover crops are more commonly used in agriculture than landscaping, although some homeowners have found a good use.

 Cover crops are often sown in the fall into your annual flower or vegetable garden area to protect them from winter.
 When spring returns and you’re ready to plant again, you’ll need to get a cover crop out of the way.